What is HIV/AIDS?

 - Conducting field visits and interview HIV/AIDS patients to determine the source of infection, verify treatment, and provide follow-up, prevention information and education.

-- Providing HIV-antibody testing and counseling, CD4 and viral load tests.
+- Providing HIV-antibody testing and counseling.

 - Providing counseling, partner notification, Mantoux testing, immunizations, and community service networking to those individuals testing HIV positive.